 Volunteer.
-"Help out in the classroom or donate supplies," says Jennifer Helm, a mother of two kids with ADHD in La Verne, CA. Become known as someone who's helpful; an all-around asset to the school.
+"Help out in the classroom, or donate supplies," says Jennifer Helm, a mother of two kids with ADHD in La Verne, CA. Become known as someone who's helpful and an all-around asset to the school.
 The teacher will appreciate it.

 How Schools Can Help

 "I generally try to get a kid with ADHD onto a 504 plan first to see how that goes," Brock says.
 "If it doesn't work, then we consider an IEP."

 A new school should be a last resort.
 It could make things worse.
 "Kids don't like to change schools," Lougy says.
 "It's hard on them emotionally and often academically."